Admissions into reception class and year 7- 2020

 Admissions 'mid term'

-If you wish to enquire about transferring to St Martins in other year groups please contact our reception and we will advise you of whether we have vacancies.
+If you wish to enquire about transferring to St Martins in other year groups please contact our reception and we will advise you of whether we have vacancies and provide you with the application form.

 Free school transport is provided by the local authority/council ( Shropshire or Wrexham).